 1. Initiate the new pay run on the Payroll tab.

-2. Inside the pay run, open the employee record for the salaried team member you want manually record accrued TOIL hours for.
+2. Within the pay run, open the payslip for the salaried employee whose TOIL balance you want to adjust.

-5. Finalise the rest of the pay run, then select Lock & Continue.
+6. Complete the remainder of the pay run, then select Lock & Continue.

-- The employee’s TOIL balance updates automatically in their employee profile
+- The employee's TOIL balance is updated in their employee profile.

-- The accrued TOIL becomes available for future leave requests
+- The TOIL hours are available for future TOIL leave requests.

 Processing TOIL leave requests